 This is the first social media app I want to recommend to you to promote your bedsheet business in Nigeria because it serves as a playing ground for many of us who really want to understand internet marketing.
 It helps you master marketing on all social media apps.

 Let’s face it, no matter what I tell you here – methods and advice on how to promote your goods on social media you will still need to learn before you become a professional so you need WhatsApp.

 How to Promote Your Bedsheet Business in Nigeria

 All you have to do here is to get a phone with a good camera and snap your bedsheets.
 Snap them on a white background and if the bedsheets are white, snap them on a black background.

-After doing this, download any photo editing app from Google play store that will allow you fine-tune the bedsheet photos and add your brand name and phone number then start sharing them on your WhatsApp status and use them as your DP.
+After doing this, download any photo editing app from the Google Play Store that will allow you to fine-tune the bedsheet photos and add your brand name and phone number then start sharing them on your WhatsApp status and use them as your DP.
 Also, share them on popular groups.
 It will increase your chance of meeting more buyers.

 B. Sell Bedsheet on Instagram

 Instagram has the same twist.
 It is the same method you use in posting bedsheet products on WhatsApp.
 You will also use it in posting pics on Instagram just you will need to open a business Instagram account for the bedsheet business to make it look more professional instead of using your own Instagram account.
 Also, don’t forget to use hashtags when uploading as this will make people find you easily when looking for your products.